The oldest Groningen resident whom we know personally was an abbot

 Emo and Menko mention more than a few non-Christian events—close to home, such as the conflict with Abbot Herderik of Schildwolde which began in 1223 (col. 70 ff.) and the suffering of the hermit of Stitswerd (col. 99), and far away, as with the extensive report of the long nautical journey made by a contingent of Frisian crusaders in 1217 (col. 25 ff.) and the murder of the Archbishop of Cologne (col. 88 ff.).
 Taken together, a colourful procession of topics passes in review.

-The chronicle of Bloemhof thus reflects monastic life in the 13th century.
+The chronicle of Bloemhof thus reflects life in the 13th century.

 In the entries for the year 1226, it is poignant to note the almost casual mention of the death of Francis of Assisi.
-One suddenly realizes that Emo was one of his contemporaries.
-One suddenly becomes aware of how extraordinary it is that we are able to cherish this personal report from the 13th century as a possession forever.
+Suddenly, you realize that Emo was one of his contemporaries.
+All of a sudden, you become aware of how extraordinary it is that we are able to cherish this personal report from the 13th century as a possession forever.

 - H.P.H.
 Jansen & A. Janse, Kroniek van het klooster Bloemhof te Wittewierum.
 Inleiding, editie en vertaling (Hilversum 1991)